-X. Audio Recording of Meetings of the Governor and Executive Council and Public Hearings Conducted by the Executive Council
+X. Audio Recording of Meetings of the Governor and Executive Council and Public Hearings Conducted by the

-A. This section of the Manual of Procedures describes for agencies a policy adopted by the Governor and Executive Council relating to the audio recording of certain

-Governor and Council proceedings.
+Executive Council

-- B. On March 10, 2010, the Governor and Executive Council adopted a policy entitled "Audio Recording of Meetings of: the Governor and Executive Council and Public Hearings Conducted by the Executive Council."
+- A. This section of the Manual of Procedures describes for agencies a policy adopted by the Governor and Executive Council relating to the audio recording of certain Governor and Council proceedings. - B. On March 10, 2010, the Governor and Executive Council adopted a policy entitled "Audio Recording of Meetings of: the Governor and Executive Council and Public Hearings Conducted by the Executive Council."
 At the time this policy was adopted, it was noted that the policy would be described in the DAS Manual of Procedures and that a copy of the policy would be available to State agencies as an addendum to the Manual.
 Policy 2010-1 is generally described below.
-The policy itself appears as an addendum at the end of this chapter of the Manual, under the section entitled "Other Sources and Information." - C. Governor and Executive Council Policy 2010-1 provides that when the Governor and Council meet in official session, and when the Council conducts public hearings, the Secretary of State is to make an audio recording of the meeting or hearing.
-It further provides that the Secretary of State is to include an audio recording of each meeting and hearing in the Secretary's record of the proceedings, but that the Secretary's minutes will nonetheless remain the official minutes of the meeting, with the audio recording being a supplemental record. - D. Governor and Executive Council Policy 2010-1 also provides that audio recordings should be available to the public in a common digital format; that the recordings should be accessible at the Secretary of State's office; the State Archives and on the State's web site; that electronic files are to be available for download, without charge, from the State's web site; and that any person requesting an electronic copy of the audio file on CD or other media shall pay the cost for producing and providing the copy.
-Additionally, certified paper transcripts of audio recordings shall be available upon written request for transcription and payment to the Secretary of State of the estimated cost of transcription, as well'as payment of any balance due for the actual cost upon receipt of the paper transcript. - E. In addition to the foregoing, when feasible, arrangements shall be made for live audio of meetings of the Council to be available to the public, by telephone, the internet or other means which allows the public to listen to proceedings as they occur.
-This provision shall not require live audio to be available at such times when the Council meets in any session which is not open to the public under RSA 91-A or other law and the absence of such live audio shall not affect the validity of any proceeding of the Council.
+The policy itself appears as an addendum at the end of this chapter of the Manual, under the section entitled "Other Sources and Information". - C. Governor and Executive Council Policy 2010 provides that when the Governor and Council meet in official session, and when the Council conducts public hearings, the Secretary of State is to make an audio recording of the meeting or hearing.
+It further provides that the Secretary of State is to include an audio recording of each meeting and hearing in the Secretary's record of the proceedings, but that the Secretary's minutes will nonetheless remain the official minutes of the meeting, with the audio recording being a supplemental record. - D. Governor and Executive Council Policy 2010 I also provides that audio recordings should be available to the public in a common digital format; that the recordings should be accessible at the Secretary of State's office, the State Archives and on the State's web site; that electronic files are to be available for download, without charge, from the State's web site; and that any person requesting an electronic copy of the audio file on CD or other media shall pay the cost for producing and providing the copy.
+Additionally, certified paper transcripts of audio recordings shall be available upon written request for transcription and payment to the Secretary of State of the estimated cost of transcription, as well as payment of any balance due for the actual cost upon receipt of the paper transcript.

 XI.
-Approval of Adjustments to Classified Employee Salary and/or Associated Amounts Relating to a Previous Fiscal Year

-Governor and Executive Council approval of adjustments to classified employee salary and/or associated amounts relating to a previous fiscal year shall be included in Chapter MOP 166 of this Manual of Procedures.
-Until such time as that chapter is adopted, current practices regarding approval of adjustments to classified employee salary and/or associated amounts relating to a previous fiscal year (previously addressed in MOP 150, V) shall remain in effect unless otherwise specified in this Manual, the Administrative Handbook incorporated herein by reference under Section IV above, or until altered by direction of the Governor and Council.
+Approval of Adjustments to Classified Employee Salary and/or Associated Amounts Relating to a Previous Fiscal Year salary and/or associated amounts relating to a previous fiscal year (previously addressed in MOP 150, V) shall remain in effect unless otherwise specified in this Manual, the Administrative Handbook incorporated herein by reference under Section IV above, or until altered by direction of the Governor and Council.